RESTyard/RESTyard/Docs/HypermediaSchema/SourceGenerator.md

 **If `ResultType` is not set**, the schema is still valid but incomplete — client generators and documentation tools won't know that the action produces a specific entity.
 They cannot generate typed result handling code or render result links.

+**If `ResultType` is set to a non-HTO type** (a class without `[HypermediaObject]`), the generator emits warning `RY0032`.
+The schema cannot describe non-hypermedia result types — `ResultName`/`ResultClasses` will not be populated.
+If the action intentionally returns a non-hypermedia resource (e.g., a file download URL), suppress the warning or remove `ResultType`.

 ## Verifying Generation Works

 After adding `[assembly: HypermediaAssembly]` and building: